mariobernasconi/mariobernasconi.github.io/_pages/about.md

 I'm an applied microeconomist with an interest in labour, public, and organizational economics.

-I'm currently a Postdoctoral researcher at the Chair of Labour Economics, University of Basel.
-I completed my Ph.D. at the Department of Econometrics & Operations Research, Tilburg University.
+I am currently a postdoctoral researcher at the University of Basel, Switzerland.
+I completed my Ph.D. in the Department of Econometrics and Operations Research at Tilburg University, the Netherlands.

 You can find here my [CV](/files/CV_Bernasconi.pdf).